Sabella switch brings Argentina's Messi to life

 Sabella, though, is fortunate to have an abundance of attacking options with Higuain, Ezequiel Lavezzi and Rodrigo Palacio on the bench, and at the break he corrected his mistake.

-There was simply no reason to have a five-man defence against a Bosnia team that, for all the pre-game talk of taking the game to Argentina, featured Edin Dzeko as a lone striker.
+There was simply no reason to have a five-man defense against a Bosnia team that, for all the pre-game talk of taking the game to Argentina, featured Edin Dzeko as a lone striker.

 Sabella brought on Higuain for midfielder Maxi Rodriguez and inserted midfielder Fernando Gago in place of the superfluous Campagnaro.